rob10campbell/PRoPS-colloids_setup/00-Hardware.md

 ## Operating System

-HOOMD-blue currently requires Linux or MacOS.
-Many HOOMD-blue users work with Linux, so if you are familiar with Linux and prefer it over MacOS it should be straightforward to use a Linux machine; however, MacOS is recommended because it is what other members of the group are most familiar with, and therefore what we are most able to help troubleshoot.
+HOOMD-blue currently requires MacOS or Linux.
+MacOS is recommended because it is what current group members use, and what you can get the most help troubleshooting.
+That said, if you are familiar with Linux and prefer it over MacOS you can definitely choose to use a Linux machine.
 <br>
 <br>
 ## Laptop vs. Desktop

 A laptop is sufficient for this work.
 Most simulations are run on Northeastern's Discovery research cluster, so you will mainly be using your computer for writing scripts, debugging, and interfacing with the cluster.
-Most members of the group have chosen 13" laptops because they're easier to carry between campus, work-from-home setups, and conferences, but if you prefer a larger screen for programming absolutely go for it.
+Most members of the group have chosen 13" laptops because they're more portable, but if you prefer a larger screen for programming absolutely go for it.
 <br>
 <br>
 ## Memory

 Memory is the **most important** feature for our work.
 In our experience 8GB is not enough to do this work without the computer getting hot/slow quite often, so opt for at least 16GB.
-It is unlikely you will need more than 16GB unless you plan to use other software that requries it.
+It's unlikely you'll need more than 16GB unless you plan to use other software that requries it.
 <br>
 <br>
 ## Storage